timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-14
+# Objectives for Today 2026-01-15

 - Just chatting as we get warmed up & started on the day.
-- Input the players buggy car graphics...
-- Finish the performance markers (slow/fast) of each Player car.
-- Finish RECREATING the tech tree upgrades for the Players First Car: hatch
-- Finish RECREATING the tech tree upgrades for the Players Second Car: buggy
-- Finish RECREATING the tech tree upgrades for the Players Third Car: rally
 - Tackle giving winnings/rewards after the race
+- Ensuring the Racing Environment is loaded by data vs hardcoded
-- If time allows: Adding Minions for the second boss
+- Adding Minions for the second boss
-- If time allows: Adding Minions for the third boss
+- Adding Minions for the third boss

 ## Events / Notices / Coming Soon